rdhenderson/band-space/README.md

   - Allow fans to sign up for notification of a band/gig (and venue to see number of fans? with comparison actual turnout?)
   - Allow venues to rate/recommend musicians that drew a big crowd

+#### Models
+*This is a draft structure.
+Update as additional fields determined.*
+1. User
+  - Name
+  - Status: (new, verified, moderator)
+  - Role: (musician, venue)
+  - Profile: (link to musician/venue profile page) //TODO: Decide how to structure
+2. Venue
+  - Name
+  - Address
+  - Capacity
+  - Events: [Array of event links]
+  - Reviews: [array of review ids]
+  - Link to User if established
+3. Musician
+  - Name
+  - Profile
+  - Events: [Array of event links]
+  - Reviews: [array of review ids]
+  - User ID (link)
+4. Events
+  - Venue
+  - Musician
+  - Date
+  - Reviews
+5. Reviews
+  - Title
+  - Body
+  - Venue (link)
+  - Musician (link)
+  - User (link)

+#### Routes
+*This is a draft structure.
+Update as additional routes determined.*

+**Venue Routes**
+1. GET
+  - /api/venues (array of all venues)
+  - /api/venues/:id (specific venue)
+  - /api/venues/:id/artists (all artists who have played venue)
+  - /api/venues/:id/artists/:id (all events played at specified venue by specified artist)
+2. POST
+  - /api/venues (add a venue to system)
+**Artist Routes**
+1. GET
+  - /api/artists (array of all artists)
+  - /api/artists/:id (specific artist)
+  - /api/artists/:id/venues (all venues played by specified artist)
+  - /api/artists/:id/venues/:id (all events played at specified venue by specified artist [duplicated for ease of use]
+2. POST
+  - /api/artists (add an artist to the system)

 ### Built With
 ReactJS
 Redux